Philanthropic Leadership Platform: Russia-Europe

 What is the Philanthropic Leadership Platform: Russia-Europe?

-Based on the success of our Philanthropic Leadership Platform exchanges between China and Europe, and Latin America and Europe, the EFC is launching a new Philanthropic Leadership Platform in partnership with the Vladimir Potanin Foundation; the Philanthropic Leadership Platform: Russia-Europe.
-Participants will explore what’s next in philanthropy and learn from some of their most innovative peer organisations.
+Based on the success of our Philanthropic Leadership Platform exchanges between China and Europe, and Latin America and Europe, in 2019 the EFC launched the Philanthropic Leadership Platform: Russia-Europe in partnership with the Vladimir Potanin Foundation.

 How is the programme structured?